haskellfoundation/error-message-index/message-index/messages/GHC-38520/alreadyDeconstructed/index.md

 ## Explanation

-It is possible that a previous match clause already forced the evaluation of a value, just to reject it and try later patterns.
+It is possible that a previous clause already forced the evaluation of an expression.
 For example, `doubleIfTrue`'s first clause already deconstructs the pair tuple, so a bang pattern on the tuple as a whole has no effect in the second clause.